Pre-conditions for distribution

 Sponsorship of healthcare professionals in their participation in national or international events are also subject to strict rules (see Question 28).

-No personal donations can be made directly or indirectly to healthcare professionals (Article 6, Promotion Regulation).
+Under Article 6 of the Promotion Regulation, no personal donations can be made directly or indirectly to healthcare professionals.

-Marketing authorisation/licence holders can donate to public healthcare institutions or organisations, and non-profit healthcare agencies, institutions and organisations if the following conditions are met:
+Marketing authorisation/license holders can donate to public healthcare institutions or organisations, and non-profit healthcare agencies, institutions and organisations if the following conditions are met:

-- The intention must always be research, education, health or improvement of care given to patients.
+The intention must always be to improve either:

 Other items, funding or services